 How does it work?

 Modern devices can be very responsive and convenient to use.
 But this comes at a cost.
 Many of these devices depend on connectivity for tasks like performing updates, and the energy has to come from somewhere.
 Your TV for instance needs energy in order to be responsive to a signal from your remote at any moment.
-If you set your DVR to record a show, it needs power to know when the show is on – even if you’ve switched it off.
-An easy solution is of course to unplug these devices from the powerpoint.
+If you set your DVR to record a show, it needs the power to know when the show is on – even if you’ve switched it off.
+An easy solution is of course to unplug these devices from the PowerPoint.
 This is an effective enough solution.
 But it can be an inconvenience in the worst of cases.
-A fax or answering machine for example will be obsolete if you just unplug them when idle.
+Fax or answering machines for example will be obsolete if you just unplug them when idle.

 Some of the popular devices we use at home “drain” power when in standby mode.
 They include:

 - Computer Screens

 - Electric Garage Doors

 While measures have been taken to combat standby energy, current concerns are about the projected rise in the number of “smart devices” in the average home.
 Nowadays, the “Internet of Things” can mean voice-activated lamps, curtains, cameras and other security devices.
 Since these types of devices are expected to become more popular, standby energy can still be an issue.

 The Retailer Energy Efficiency Scheme (REES) can mean FREE “Standby Power Controllers” for your home.
 SPC’s help reduces standby power use by automatically switching the power off to your unattended entertainment appliances.
 They retail for $100 but eligible SA households can receive them for FREE!
 Under the REES Scheme, we can install up to 3 SPCs per household.
 You are welcome to Contact Us to check if your home is eligible.

 Using state of the art design and technology, Emerald Planet energy-saving powerboards all incorporate 6 plug outputs, and surge and overload protection.